 Step 1: Defining the audience

 At UserGems, our audience for this playbook are contacts our CS team has specifically denoted as ‘Champions’ in Salesforce.
-If you don’t have this field in your CRM, you could define your Champions by pulling in all Closed Won Opp contacts.
-Not every one of these contacts will have a relationship with their CSM, but it’ll cast a wider net. 🎣
+If you don’t have this field in your CRM, pull in all Closed Won Opp contacts.
+Not every contact will have a CSM relationship, but you'll reach more potential referrers.

 Step 2: Setting up the workflow